A number of resources are available when funding school grounds improvements, explains Gill O’Donnell

 There had been a growing interest in recent years in the role of environmental education and the importance of encouraging young people to be aware of their role in sustaining their local environment.
 Linked with this has been the need to encourage children to make the most of outdoor spaces for play and learning.
 Since 1990 the charity Learning Through Landscapes has been campaigning on behalf of children to improve school grounds.
 The charity believes that school grounds are essential to children’s learning and development, providing opportunities for healthy exercise, creative play, making friends, learning through doing and getting in touch with the natural world.
 Furthermore all children have the right to enjoy and benefit from well designed, well managed school grounds.

 Over recent years there have been a number of very high-profile Learning Through Landscapes initiatives working with schools and communities.
-The current programme team manages regional and national initiatives, seeking to develop and use the outdoor space in diverse and innovative ways and at present their best known programme is the National School Grounds week.
+The current program team manages regional and national initiatives, seeking to develop and use the outdoor space in diverse and innovative ways and at present their best known program is the National School Grounds week.
 This is a week of focused activity and is open to all parts of the UK.
 Details of how to become involved in this project can be found at the Learning Through Landscapes website.

 Equally popular, and with the potential to inject much-needed funds into your school, is the RBS-backed scheme called ‘Supergrounds’.
-This is a £6m community investment programme delivered through Learning Through Landscapes that helps primary schools improve their school grounds.
+This is a £6m community investment program delivered through Learning Through Landscapes that helps primary schools improve their school grounds.
 Over the scheduled six-year period 900 primary schools from around the UK will be given the opportunity to transform their existing school grounds into attractive and stimulating places where children can learn and play in safety.
 To be eligible for a Supergrounds award schools must be nominated by an RBS group employee.
 Schools that win a Supergrounds Award receive:

 - a Supergrounds Cash Award of £4,000